juanMarinero/juanmarinero.github.io/content/en/blogs/hugo_page_bundles.md

 In summary,
 - A leaf bundle can contain no page resources, like `content/about` below. `content/about/index.md` is a standalone page.
 - Or, like `content/posts/my-post` below, it can contain one or more page resources.
-This leaf bundle contains an index file, two resources of [resource type](https://gohugo.io/quick-reference/glossary/#resource-type) `page`
+This leaf bundle contains:

+  - An index file, two resources of  `page`
-(mardown files),
-and two resources of resource type `image`.

-  - content-1, content-2
+  - content-1, content-2.

-    These are resources of resource type `page`, accessible via the [`Resources`] method on the `Page` object.
+    These are resources of [resource type](https://gohugo.io/quick-reference/glossary/#resource-type) `page`, accessible via the [`Resources`] method on the `Page` object.
 Hugo will not render these as individual pages.

-  - image-1, image-2

-    These are resources of resource type `image`, accessible via the `Resources` method on the `Page` object
+  - image-1 and image-2 are resources of resource type `image`, accessible via the `Resources` method on the `Page` object

 ```